-The treaty that gave Acadia to England in 1713 also gave Newfoundland to England leaving the French with no base to serve its North Atlantic fishing industry.
+The treaty that gave Acadia to Great Britain in 1713 also gave Newfoundland to the British leaving the French with no base to serve its North Atlantic fishing industry.
 Their solution was to build a community on Ile Royale (today's Cape Breton Island) and so Louisbourg was founded.
 Astonished at the great expense of the project, Louis XIV remarked that he expected to see its ramparts rising across the ocean.
 The fortress served many purposes.
 It was a port for trade with France and the West Indies; it was a centre for launching fishing fleets; and it was a strategic military location with a state-of-the-art fortress.

-In 1758, during the Seven Years' War, the English again took Louisbourg.
+In 1758, during the Seven Years' War, the British again took Louisbourg.
 They went on to capture Quebec City in 1759 and Montreal the following year, claiming all French North American territory as their own.
 Today the fortress of Louisbourg is a restored historical site.